What to Do When a Loved One Has Passed Away

-At Southall Funeral Service, we know how difficult and disorientating it can be when a loved one passes away, we’re here to help.
+At Southall Funeral Service, we understand how difficult and disorientating it can be when a loved one passes away.
+We’re here to help.

 A member of our team is available 24 hours a day, 7 days a week.

-Our service to you starts the moment you contact ourselves, whether by telephone or a personal visit to our premises and will often extend way beyond the day of the funeral.
+Our service to you begins the moment you contact us—whether by telephone or by visiting our premises—and often extends well beyond the day of the funeral.

-This section offers a brief guide to the things you need to consider when someone dies, it is common that people are unsure of what to do following a bereavement and the following information offers some initial guidance.
+This section provides a brief guide to the things you may need to consider when someone dies.
+It’s very common to feel unsure of what to do following a bereavement, and the following information offers some helpful initial guidance.

 The first contact when a death occurs at home should be with the deceased’s Doctor who, if satisfed with the cause of death, will issue the Medical Certificate of Death, which may need to be collected from the Doctor’s surgery if the death occurs outside the surgery’s opening hours.
 If the cause of death cannot be determined then the doctors will refer the death to the Coroner.